Kotlin/kotlinx-kover/README.md

 </details>

 ### Apply plugin to a multi-module build
-To apply the plugin to all Gradle modules, you just need to apply the plugin only to the root module, as shown [above](#apply-plugin-to-single-module-build).
+To apply the plugin to all Gradle modules, you just need to apply the plugin only to the root module, as shown [above](#apply-plugin-to-a-single-module-build).
+Applying the plugin to submodules if you have already applied it to the root module will cause configuration error.

 ## Configuration